Planning for the unplanned

 Prepared for success, no matter what

 - Make a habit of creating clear, consistent communication.
-If you usually communicate via email, consider posting that content as an Announcement in Brigghtspace, and encourage students to update notification settings so that they are most likely to be accessible to their preferences (ie: choose email, app push notification and/or text message)
+If you usually communicate via email, consider posting that content as an Announcement in Brightspace, and encourage students to update notification settings so that they are most likely to be reached via their preferences (ie: choose email, app push notification, and/or text message)

 - Normalize checking Brightspace for course updates, by utilizing the Grades tool to post timely grades, and make those visible to students

-- Utilize the Content area in Brightspace, and create course modules that correspond with weekly content, conceptual units, or are otherwise clearly labeled for easy access–put supplemental course information or homework activities an links in these
+- Utilize the Content area in Brightspace, and create course modules that correspond with weekly content, conceptual units, or are otherwise clearly labeled for easy access–put supplemental course information or homework activities and links in these.

-- Post current syllabi and contact information in Overview section–so that students see that that space is up-to-date and utilized
+- Post current syllabi and contact information in the Syllabus section–so that students see that that space is up-to-date and utilized

-- Introduce collaborative tools like GSuite earlier in the class, to give students time to practice and learn the collaboration tools–that way if you have to use them on the fly, students aren’t having to ‘learn’ and ‘do’ simultaneously!
+- Introduce collaborative tools like Google Drive or Zoom earlier in the class, to give students time to practice and learn the collaboration tools–that way if you have to use them on the fly, students aren’t having to ‘learn’ and ‘do’ simultaneously!
 Check out CTL’s Student Resource page for more student guidance and resources on specific tools.